Automotive Technology

 Student must maintain a valid Driver’s license throughout duration of the automotive course of studies, or consent.

-This course will cover shop safety, tools, and all components found in the modern internal combustion engine.
-The course is designed to provide students with an understanding of the fundamental operation and construction of internal combustion engines.
-Instruction will include theory and laboratory(shop) activities in which students will learn how to inspect, service, maintain, diagnose, and repair automobile engine malfunctions.
+Covers shop safety, tools, and all components found in the modern internal combustion engine.
+Designed to provide students with an understanding of the fundamental operation and construction of internal combustion engines.
+Instruction includes theory and laboratory(shop) activities in which students learn how to inspect, service, maintain, diagnose, and repair automobile engine malfunctions.
 This course includes live work.
-Students are required to have valid driver’s license.
+Students are required to have a valid driver's license.
 (Formerly AMT 30)

 Prerequisites

-AMT 100 with grade C or better; and ENG 19 with grade C or better, or placement at least ENG 22, or consent.
+AMT 100 and AMT 141, both with grade C or better; and ENG 19 with grade C or better, or placement at least ENG 22, or consent.
 Student must maintain a valid Driver’s license throughout duration of the automotive course of studies.

 Examines principles of operation, diagnosis, service and repair of the electrical/ electronic system.
 Covers the electron theory, circuits and schematics, batteries, starting and charging system.
 Explains use of automotive tools and testing equipment.
 (Formerly AMT 40C)